What do we mean by Security Market Line?

 Interpretation of the Security Market Line

 In the field of finance, the Security Market Line has a slope when we present it graphically.
 An investor looks for extra returns to offset the extra risk he will be taking by investing in a particular security.
-Hence, the difference between the risk-free return available in the market and the expected return of the investor from such a risky security is named as the market risk premium.
+Hence, the difference between the risk-free return available in the market and the expected return of the investor from such risky security is named as the market risk premium.
 This market risk premium guides the slope of the SML.
 The slope will be steep with a high market risk premium, and gradually it will decrease as the market risk premium goes down.
-A zero beta security or a security with nil market risk premium has the risk-free rate as its expected rate of return.
+A zero beta security or security with a nil market risk premium has the risk-free rate as its expected rate of return.

 The Security Market Line can reflect the correct pricing of an asset.
 It helps to ascertain whether a security is overpriced or under-priced and thus, is crucial for making prudent investment decisions.
 An asset will be under-priced or undervalued if it appears above the SML in the graph.
-It is so because it is giving a higher return than the market at a given level of systematic risk.
+It is so because it gives a higher return than the market at a given level of systematic risk.
 Similarly, an asset will be overpriced or overvalued if it appears below the SML.
-The logic is the same- it is giving a return lower than the market at a particular level of systematic risk.
+The logic is the same- it gives a return lower than the market at a particular level of systematic risk.

 Example of a Security Market Line

-Let us assume that the risk-free rate is 4%, and the market returns that an investor should expect is 15%.
+Let us assume that the risk-free rate is 4%, and the market returns that an investor should expect are 15%.
 We have two securities in hand: A with a beta of 0.6 and B with a beta of 1.8.

 Now let us calculate the expected market return from both the securities by using the SML equation.

 Expected return for Security A: 4 + 0.6 (15-4)